andrew/ultimate-awesome/README.md

 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [awesome-ec2-spot](https://github.com/nadaahm/awesome-ec2-spot) - A curated list of awesome AWS EC2 Spot related updates, open source repos, guides, blogs, and other resources.
 - [Awesome-PowerQuery](https://github.com/NajiElKotob/Awesome-PowerQuery) - Awesome Power Query.
-- [awesome-lego-mindstorms](https://github.com/Naramsim/awesome-lego-mindstorms) - A curated list of delightful MINDSTORMS software and resources.
 - [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
 A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.